roseengineering/rffilter/README.md

 The q,k values can be generated with using the to_coupling() function from the lossless g values retrieved above.
-The q,k values can also be found by using the Zverev q, k predistored table OCRed into the library.
+The q,k values can also be found by using the Zverev q,k predistored table OCRed into the library.
 The table is located in the dictionary ZVEREV.
-The q, k values for a normalized Q, qo, can be retrieved directly or using the zverev_qk() function.
+The q,k values for a normalized Q, qo, can be retrieved directly or using the zverev_qk() function.
 The lower bound qo and insertion loss for a filter can found using the zverev_min() function.